Tip: how to create workwear looks in summer?

 workwear cap

-• and bucket hats or bucket hats (especially in denim) brought back into fashion by streetwear and Japan in recent times.
+• and bucket hats or bobs (especially in denim) brought back into fashion by streetwear and Japan in recent times.

-Sometimes useful and often stylish, airy scarves and rolled bandanas will, if necessary, protect your neck from the sun or the cool of the evening, while enhancing your build.
+Sometimes useful and often stylish, airy scarves and rolled bandanas will, if necessary, protect your neck from the sun or the evening chill, while enhancing your build.

-Heatwave tips & tricks : a damp bandana wrapped around your neck is a joy in the heat of the day.
+Tips & tricks for a heatwave: a damp bandana wrapped around your neck is a joy in the heat.

-Finally, accumulating bracelets that are not too imposing and/or nice rings, or even necklaces, can be a good idea to spice up an outfit that is too minimalist.
+Finally, accumulating not too imposing bracelets and/or nice rings, or even necklaces, can be a good idea to liven up an outfit that is too minimalist.
 Pearl, silver, turquoise, fabric, coins, treat yourself.
-You can take a look at Harpo, Gudule and Tant d’Avenir for example.
+You can take a look at Harpo, Gudule and Tant d'Avenir for example.

 The final word

-Sporting a workwear style in summer is therefore not that complicated by choosing a few pieces, their materials and their colors.
+Sporting a workwear style in summer is therefore not so complicated by choosing a few pieces, their materials and their colors.

-Seeking them can even be an opportunity to pivot towards new influences, broaden your horizons and enrich your stylistic vocabulary.
-In my opinion, this is what everyone should always try to do to refine their personal swag...
+Looking for them can even be an opportunity to pivot towards new influences, to broaden one's horizons and to enrich one's stylistic vocabulary.
+This is, in my opinion, what everyone should always seek to do to refine their personal swag...

-There's more to life than just denim.
-Try, try, discover and stay (cool).
+There's more to life than denim.
+Try, experiment, discover and stay (cool).

 Mathieu A, BonneGueule contributor